protontypes/open-sustainable-technology/README.md

 - [Digital Earth Africa Notebooks](https://github.com/digitalearthafrica/deafrica-sandbox-notebooks) - Using Earth observations to address social, environmental and economic changes on the Africa continent.
 - [The Subak Data Catalogue](https://data.climatesubak.org/) - Exists to make climate data more discoverable, more trusted and more connected.
 - [Justice40 Tool](https://github.com/usds/justice40-tool) - A tool to identify disadvantaged communities due to environmental, socioeconomic and health burdens.
+- [Custom Scripts Sentinel Hub](https://github.com/sentinel-hub/custom-scripts) - A repository of custom scripts to be used with Sentinel Hub.
+- [sentinelhub-py](https://github.com/sentinel-hub/sentinelhub-py) - Download and process satellite imagery in Python using Sentinel Hub services.

 ### Curated Lists